zefferno/bitcoin-tracker/README.md

 # Introduction
 Bitcoin tracker is a PoC for a lightweight microservice used to track Bitcoin currency rates in USD.

-It is written using Python, Flask and SQLite.
+Written using Python, Flask and SQLite.
 And running under Waitress WSGI Server.

 ## Requirements
 - Python 3.6+